 1. Organise your social calendar:

 At Christmas there are so many people to see that the days leading up to Christmas often become chaotic and disorganised.
-Having all of your necessary Christmas meet-ups organised in advance takes lots of the hassle out of this.
+Having all of your necessary Christmas meet-ups organised in advance takes lots of the hassle out of this and most importantly,a memorable business event.
 For people who need time to themselves, having as much as possible arranged means it’s much easier to fit in some alone time.

 2. Let go of waning friendships: